Léopold Sédar Senghor International Airport: History

 It was one of the five main hubs of the now defunct multi-national airline Air Afrique.

+Aeroflot used to serve the airport from the 1970s, it flew the Moscow-Dakar route with stopovers midroute.
+In the 1990s, Aeroflot replaced the route with a nonstop flight from Moscow to Dakar.
+However, this service was terminated somewhere around 2000.
+Marking the end of the airline’s 3 decades-long presence in the airport.

 The airport has often been used as a stopover on flights between North America and Southern Africa.
 Delta Air Lines started service on 4 December 2006 between Atlanta and Johannesburg, with an intermediate stop in Dakar.
 This stopover has since been removed, with Dakar now served nonstop by Delta from New York–JFK.
 South African Airways used Dakar as a stopover with both its flights from Johannesburg to Washington and New York.
 The stopover for the New York–JFK flight was later removed, while the Johannesburg to Washington–Dulles flight now operates via Accra.

 Senegal Airlines had a hub operation and their headquarters at the airport before the company's demise in April, 2016.

 Construction of a replacement airport, Blaise Diagne International, 45 km inland from Léopold Sédar Senghor, began in 2007.
 Saudi Binladin Group constructed the new airport, named after the first black African elected to France's parliament in 1914, Blaise Diagne.
 It was initially expected to take 30 months to build and is designed for an initial capacity of 3 million passengers a year – almost double the 1.7 million annual traffic handled by the existing airport.
 Blaise Diagne was delayed several times and finally opened on 7 December 2017.
 As of March 2020 Senghor Airport serves only charter flights and scheduled cargo services, but not regular passenger flights.

 Other facilities

 The head office of Agence Nationale de l'Aviation Civile du Sénégal is also on the airport property.

 At one time Air Sénégal International had its head office on the grounds of the airport.

 The airport is also home to the French Air Force's Dakar-Ouakam Air Base (Base aérienne Dakar-Ouakam; also known as Air Base 160, Base aérienne 160 Dakar-Ouakam).
 The Dakar-Ouakam Air Base formed the military section of the airport.

 The airport can handle wide body jets, including in the past the Airbus A340-600 from South African Airways, and the Boeing 777-200 from Air France.
 In 2015, the airport served about 1,986,000 passengers.

 Airlines and destinations

 Passenger

-Since the opening of its successor in 2017, there are no longer any scheduled commercial passenger flights at the airport.